 While Black Friday sales might go on for several days, it should be noted that Cyber Monday is almost strictly a 24-hour affair.

 Many retailers will have better deals on Cyber Monday than on Black Friday.
-Plus, you won’t have to wait in line to get them!
-Here’s how to take advantage of the savings and find the best deals, here’s our list of the do’s and don’ts of Cyber Monday shopping.
+Plus, you won’t have to wait in line to get them.
+To help you take advantage of the savings and find the best deals, here’s our list of the do’s and don’ts of Cyber Monday shopping.

 Step 1: Do Your Homework Early

 Cyber Monday coupons and promotional ads are released at least a week or two early to help build up some momentum for the big day.
 Maximize your savings by visiting your favorite retailers’ websites to note their deals and coupons, and then create a gift-buying list that helps you take advantage of the biggest savings.